Skip to main content

 A sole proprietorship offers you both more control over your practice and more personal responsibility for its operation.

-As the sole proprietor you and you alone own and run your practices, there is no legal distinction between the owner and the business entity.
+As the sole proprietor, you and you alone own and run your practices, and there is no legal distinction between the owner and the business entity.

 When it comes to taxes, you participate in what is known as pass through taxation.

-In this form of taxation, you’ll be taxed on your total income minus your expenses, whether you withdraw from your business accounts or not.
+In this form of taxation, you’re taxed on your total income minus your expenses, whether you withdraw from your business accounts or not.

 It’s up to you to keep your records up to date and identify your business records separate from your personal.